-Figure 7: Foreign Direct Investment in the Republic of North Macedonia, 2019
+Figure 7: Foreign Direct Investment in North Macedonia, 2019

-Foreign Direct Investments in Republic of Bulgaria are continuously rising too, especially in the sectors real estate, financial brokerage, as well as production and trade of electricity.
-All these trends are showing a rapid developing economic situation in Republic of Bulgaria with a positive outlook for the upcoming years.
+Foreign Direct Investments in Bulgaria are continuously rising too, especially in the sectors real estate, financial brokerage, as well as production and trade of electricity.
+All these trends are showing a rapid developing economic situation in Bulgaria with a positive outlook for the upcoming years.
 Looking closer at the relevant labour market indicators, the picture shows similar positive trends.